glacials/twos.dev/src/From Google to Apple.md

 iPhone makes clear the differences in the Google and Apple attitudes around user identity.
 In Google a user is a Google account; an Android phone is a window into it.
 In Apple a user is an iPhone, and the iPhone is possibly synchronized with an Apple account.

-For example, in Google there is Google Pay, a backend service usable through an Android phone.
-In Apple no “Apple Wallet”, there is only iPhone Wallet—if you lose your iPhone, there’s no version of your wallet in the cloud to recover from.
-Seeing the same iMessage state on Mac as on iPhone is an opt-in feature and involves n-to-n device synchronization, not several frontends consuming one source-of-truth backend.[^I don’t know that these are the correct technical details; I’m only speaking from UX inferences.]

-This is not to say I can’t use my iPad to access photos I took on my iPhone, but the focus is more on deferred synchronization than always-online.
-Apps that store data “in the cloud” like Pages and Shortcuts tend to do so by making a directory for themselves in iCloud Drive and using it as their file system.

-This difference in approaches is refreshing, but has its limits.
+For example, in Google Docs documents are saved to your account, presumably to a row in a database somewhere.
+In Pages documents are saved to the filesystem, defaulting to the iCloud Drive directory, which synchronizes them to your Apple account.
+The filesystem is the database.

+There’s a part of this that’s charming, but it’s not for everyone.
 I regularly experience synchronization delays and conflicts.
-Bulk-importing hundreds or thousands of photos from my DSLR means waiting a full day for things to settle; even when I delete photos that haven’t been synced, they continue to clog the sync queue because the trash needs to be synced.

-There’s a certain part of this that’s charming,  but it’s not for everyone.

-One surprising iPhone quality is lack of feature parity with iPad.
-For example, iPhone has swipe-to-type on the software keyboard while iPad does not. iPad can show multiple apps on the screen at a time, but iPhone cannot.
-This was my first introduction to Apple’s strong design opinions; certainly it’d be easier to keep the two systems at feature parity, but Apple would rather disable a feature than allow a user to have a poor experience using it.
+I was initially surprised iPhone and iPad lack feature parity.
+This first came up trying to swipe-type on iPad.
+Another is iPad can show multiple apps on the screen at a time, but iPhone cannot. iPad has no Wallet or Apple Pay.
+I felt confused at first, but I see Apple’s angle—none of these quite make sense on the other form factor.
+They’d rather deny you the feature than allow using it to be confusing or unintuitive.
 Infamously, Apple has not released a calculator app for iPad because they haven’t found the time to make the design feel great (TODO: Find quote/link).

 ##### Notifications